Becoming a Volunteer

 The Food Chain Volunteer Induction is a chance for you to find out more about The Food Chain and the role for which you applied, meet other volunteers and ask any questions.
 Induction will also cover some basic HIV awareness training – designed to be fun and informative.

 ''I wasn't looking forward to the Induction last night as most of these types of session are, to use a technical term, a load of rubbish!
 But it was informative and engaging.
 Well done.''
-Induction attendee in 2012.
+Induction attendee 2012.

 All Kitchen Assistants, Hosts and Lead Cooks and any other kitchen based volunteers need to attend Kitchen Skills and Health and Safety training and Service User Support training.
-All Dietetic Volunteers need to attend Service User Support training.
-Kitchen Skills and Health and Safety is a two hour session on the first Monday of every month and Service User Support training is a two hour session on the first Thursday of every month.
+All Dietetic and Office Volunteers need to attend Service User Support training.
+Kitchen Skills and Health and Safety is a two hour session on the first Tuesday of every month and Service User Support training is a two hour session on the first Thursday of every month.